RobertLucey/oireachtas-nlp/README.md

 By specifying `--group-by member` you can see what the difference is between all or some members (see --only-groups).
 This will show what topics are used more by some members and by how much.

-TODO (need to clean up member -> party matching): By specifying `--group-by party` you can see what the difference is between all or some parties (see --only-groups).
+By specifying `--group-by party` you can see what the difference is between all or some parties (see --only-groups).
 This will show what topics are used more by some parties and by how much.